agility/CustomFields/README.md

 When a custom field is rendered within a content/module input form in the browser, your custom code is executed.
 A custom field typically includes your registration JS function (including the code that is executed when the field is rendered) and a reference to an HTML file representing your presentation layer.

-### Development Reccomendations
+### Development Recommendations

-For future-backwards compatability, developers should build their Custom Fields logic encapsulated into iframes.
+For future backward compatibility, developers should build their Custom Fields logic encapsulated into iframes.

 We recommend writing some JavaScript in the Custom Field that loads an iframe and then use iframe messages to communicate between Agility and the frontend of your integration.